Merck Manual

 • Electrocardiography and often echocardiography

-A doctor bases the diagnosis of rheumatic fever on the a combination of symptoms and test results called the Modified Jones Criteria (see How Do Doctors Diagnose Rheumatic Fever?
-How Do Doctors Diagnose Rheumatic Fever?
-How Do Doctors Diagnose Rheumatic Fever? ).
+A doctor bases the diagnosis of rheumatic fever on a combination of symptoms and test results called the modified Jones criteria (see How Do Doctors Diagnose Rheumatic Fever?).

 Although there is no laboratory test that specifically diagnoses rheumatic fever, doctors do blood tests to look for high levels of antibodies to streptococci.
 Doctors also look for streptococci by swabbing the child's throat and sending the swab to a laboratory for examination.